idelsink/mexdown/README.md

 For all the features and commands, see the [features](./report/chapters/features.md) chapter of the given files.

+### CV

+This template is based on a empty `moderncv` LaTeX class.
+This template was designed with some own design ideas in mind.
+The base template isn't that neat, but the layout of this template was made in such a way that it is customizable.

+Look at the example in the `cv.tex` file as demonstrated in: [/cv/cv.tex](./cv/cv.tex)

 ## Dependencies

 To make the documentation from the LaTeX source files,